 Who Should Wear Mouth Guards?

 The US National Collegiate Athletic Association presently requires that only athletes in the following sports must use custom mouth guards – football, field hockey, lacrosse, and ice hockey.
 However, the ADA requires that custom mouth guards be worn for 29 different sporting activities and exercises.
 These are football, field hockey, lacrosse, ice hockey, wrestling, weightlifting, water polo, volleyball, surfing, squash, soccer, skydiving, skiing, skateboarding, shot putting, rugby, racquetball, martial arts, handball, gymnastics, discus throwing, boxing, basketball, and acrobatics.

 Basically, custom mouth guards should be worn whenever there’s a likelihood of contact or impact with hard surfaces or other players.

-If you need professional advice on how to protect your teeth with the right kind of custom mouth guard during any athletic activity, don’t hesitate to contact us and our well-trained dentist would help you to select a custom mouth guard that will give you highly recommended possible dental protection.
+If you need professional advice on how to protect your teeth with the right kind of custom mouth guard during any athletic activity, don’t hesitate to contact us and our well-trained emergency dentist would help you to select a custom mouth guard that will give you highly recommended possible dental protection.

 Benefits of Using Custom Mouth Guards

 An important precaution for athletes irrespective of their abilities and ages is wearing a mouthguard.
 Wearing custom mouth guards help to protect athletes against broken or chipped teeth, tooth loss, and tooth and root damage.
 More so, using custom mouth guards safeguard athletes against any serious injury like neck injuries, concussion, cerebral haemorrhage, and jaw fracture, by helping athletes to prevent dental conditions where the lower jaw logjams into the upper jaw.
 Custom mouth guards can also help in preventing the bruising and cutting of the cheek, tongue, and lips, especially for those who wear orthodontic devices, by keeping away the soft tissue from the teeth.

 Types of Mouth Guards